NERSC/timemory-tutorials/tutorial-day-1/python-api-and-tools/overview.md

 Exercise 1: Command line tracing

+Hint: How does the command line syntax change?

 Exercise 2: Tracing with a decorator

+Hint: How does the import statement change?
+Does the decorator change?

 Exercise 3: Tracing with a context manager

+Hint: How does the import statement change?
+Does the context manager change?

 You can find the solutions in the [solutions](solutions) folder, but we encourage you to try them first!